ExCL-Docs/excl-user-docs/quick-start-guides/gitlab-ci.md

 ---
-description: Getting started with Gitlab CI runners in code.onrl.gov running on ExCL systems.
+description: Getting started with Gitlab CI runners in code.ornl.gov running on ExCL systems.
 ---

 # GitLab CI Runners in ExCL